 And if you like science, one thing you'll find is that Brighton has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-The overall education level of Brighton is somewhat higher than in the average US city of 21.84%: 27.27% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Brighton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.27% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Brighton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brighton residents report their race to be White, followed by Asian.
 Important ancestries of people in Brighton include English, Irish, French, French Canadian, and Italian.